LauraGamezC/Flask_course/README.md

     ```
     $pip install -r requirements.txt
     ```
-- Open your terminal and go to the directory where the repository is stored and run the code
+- Open your terminal and go to the directory where the repository is stored and define the next env variable
     ```
-    $python file_name.py
+    export FLASK_APP=demo.py
     ```
+- Then run the demo by the following comand

+    ```
+    flask run
+    ```
-- Open your browser in port 8000 to watch the results
+- Open your browser in port 5000 to watch the results